 See Places on a Map

-The name Minnesota comes from the Dakota (Sioux) words mnisota meaning "sky-tinted waters" or "sky-blue waters."
-There are numerous Indian origin place names throughout the state, many beginning with mni or minne meaning water.
-For example, Minneapolis is a hybrid of minne and "polis", the Greek word for city, i.e. city of water or "City of Lakes."
+The name Minnesota comes from the Dakota (Sioux) words mnisota, meaning "sky-tinted waters" or "sky-blue waters."
+There are numerous Indian origin place names throughout the state, many beginning with mni or minne, meaning water.
+For example, Minneapolis is a hybrid of "minne" and "polis," the Greek word for city, which together form "city of water" or "City of Lakes."